-The department is responsible for determining whether the student is eligible to take the exam.
-If the department administers an exam to a student it is assumed that they have verified their eligibility.
+The department is responsible for determining that the student is a degree-seeking student and otherwise eligible to take the exam.
+If the department administers an exam to a student, it is assumed that they have verified their eligibility.
 Training and tools will be available to assist department faculty and staff in validating eligibility.

 The fee must be paid prior to attempting an examination.
 The fee is not refundable.
 The department offering the exam is responsible for verifying that the fee has been paid.

-The fee is waived for Banner, FASTrack and Pell students.
+The fee is waived for Banner, FASTrack, Bucky’s Tuition Promise and Pell students.

-The fee will be paid using the CASHNet sytem.
+The fee will be paid using the CASHNet system.
 The Bursar’s Office will provide support with set up and reconciliation.